 - 2.8 Since the abolition of Council Tax Benefit in April 2013, the Local Authority has been required to agree a localised Council Tax Support (CTS) scheme, funding for this scheme is devolved to Local Authorities. - 2.9 In addition, Local Authorities are also able to set certain local discounts, the cost of these discounts sits with the Local Authority.
-The level of all Council Tax discounts including CTS directly impacts on the Councils finances.
-The impact of any variation to the current scheme as a result of the proposals presented in this report would need to be reflected in the Council's Council Tax Taxbase.
+The level of all Council Tax discounts including CTS directly impacts on the Councils resources.
+The impact of the current scheme has been built into the Council Tax Taxbase and forecasts reflected in the Council's 2019/20 budget and Medium Term Financial Plan (MTFP).
+The impact of any variation to the current scheme as a result of the proposals presented in this report will need to be reflected in the calculation of the Council's Council Tax Taxbase.